-To being, take the cards out of the box and place the black Trivia Deck and white Conversation Deck side-by-side on a table.
+To being, take the cards out of the box and place the Black Trivia Deck and White Conversation Deck are placed side-by-side on a table.
 Choose which player will draw first.
-This player (the reader) draws a card from either deck and reads it aloud for the group to answer.
-The player drawing the card always decides which type of card they want to play, white or black.
+This player (the Reader) draws a card from either deck and reads it aloud to the group.
+Ties are decided by the Reader.

 Black Trivia Cards: Death trivia from history, science, mythology, origin of words, culture, and whatever else we could dig up.
 Some of the cards are true or false, but most are multiple choice.

-Black All Play Cards: (you might need pen and paper for these).
-These cards ask players to brainstorm together and create answers that are creative and irreverent.
-The card is awarded to the most "unique" or "entertaining" answer as determined by the reader.
+Black All Play Cards: These cards ask players to brainstorm together and create answers that are creative and irreverent.
+You might need pen and paper for these.